Cloudoki/node-dummy-api/README.md

 # Node Dummy API
-Node application tha will generate endpoint to use with defined dummy data.
+Node application that will generate endpoint to use with defined dummy data.

 ## Configuring
 Add the dummy collections you want into `db/db.json` then you'll be able to use CRUD in that collections.